bekk/bekk-christmas/post/javascript/create-your-first-npm-package.md

 Now, you have few more things you can do in your future life:

 - Use your NPM package to revolutionize the world, or at least the developer world.
 [You can also read about how it can revolutionize you, as well](https://dev.to/thegeoffstevens/why-publishing-your-own-npm-packages-can-make-you-a-better-developer-2lc6).
-- Shrink your monolith of a project into something smaller and easier to work with by moving some of your code into a NPM package.
+- Shrink your monolith of a project into something smaller and easier to work with by moving some of your code into NPM packages.
 Within reasonable bounds, of course.
 Too many NPM packages could be a nightmare to maintain too.
 - Contribute to other NPM packages.
-I can really recommend this!
+I can really recommend this! [\#hacktoberfest](https://hacktoberfest.digitalocean.com)
 - Copy your NPM package onto a USB stick and give it as a gift to your family and friends.
 I am sure they would appreciate it!

 <!-- Show a demo of how the package is used using an iframe.
 Use codepen of something -->